TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

    **If an assignment item does not have any instructions, remove the bulleted `AN INSTRUCTION ITEM` text from it.**

-1. `### POST-ASSIGNMENT SECTION HEADING`: *Optional*.
-A section that contains content that should come after the actual lesson assignment.
-This content should act as material that is not necessary to complete the lesson, but rather acts as optional, helpful material related to the lesson.
-This section will most likely not be needed for most lessons, but when it is needed simply replace the `POST-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `POST-ASSIGNMENT SECTION CONTENT.` text with your own content.
-Then add any additional post-assignment sections. **If the lesson does not have a post-assignment section, remove this entire section.**

 1. `### Knowledge check`: A bulleted list of specific questions that a user should be able to answer on their own after reading the lesson and completing any assignment or practice.
 A knowledge check should only link either to a section within the lesson (either with a Heading 3 `###` or Heading 4 `####`, or by wrapping text in a `<span>` element with an `id` attribute), or a resource previously linked to in the lesson.
 This link should help users review the necessary material in order to answer the knowledge check without requiring them to re-read the entire lesson.

    Replace the `A KNOWLEDGE CHECK URL` text with the actual link to the section/resource and the `A KNOWLEDGE CHECK QUESTION.` text with your own question/problem that the user should be able to answer/solve.
 Then add any additional bulleted knowledge check items.
 The lesson should ideally have no more than 7 knowledge checks, but this number might vary by lesson. **If the lesson does not have a knowledge check, remove this entire section from the lesson.**